CubicCommunity/AvalancheIndex/about.md

 Level cells with a glow emerging from the side represent levels in Avalanche's hall of fame.
 These levels stand out the most among the team's creations.
 By default, unrated or unlisted levels will not be highlighted.

+If a level is featured on Avalanche's servers, you may see a button with the Avalanche logo appear on the left side menu on the level's information page.
+Pressing this will create a pop-up giving more information about the level as a project by the team, whether it's a collaboration, event, or even solo.

 ### Featured
 ###### The up-and-coming Avalanche project.
 In the main menu, you may see a button in the center with the Avalanche logo.
 When pressed, it will create a pop-up displaying the latest Avalanche team project.
 You will have the option to check out the latest video or update of the project.
 The information button may direct you to fill out an application to join the team to then begin working on the project if you wish.